Resonances in light scattering from nonequilibrium dipole pairs: Supplementary Material

-To understand implications of approximate two-particle resonances, we need to maximize the magnitude of the field scattered from a single dipole.
+{\it Maximization of the field scattered from single-particle. } To understand implications of approximate two-particle resonances, we need to maximize the magnitude of the field scattered from a single dipole.
 It is given by (\ref{kosh}, \ref{cato4}), where we put $\hat\Theta_{ik}=\delta_{ik}$.
 The maximization of the absolute value of the scattered field over $\om$ and the particle size $\ell$ amounts to maximizing $\frac{1}{4\pi}\om^2|\alpha(\om)|=|\hat\alpha(\om)|/\om$.
 This maximization is a two-step process.
 First, we maximize over $\om$ for a fixed $\ell$.
 Since we normally have $\om_0<\gamma$, this maximization leads to $\om\lesssim\gamma$; this is the plasmonic resonance of a single metallic particle \cite{klimov}.
-Second, we optimize $|\hat\alpha|\propto\ell^3$ from (\ref{cato4}) over $\ell$ taking into account (\ref{popo}).
-Naturally, we end up with a possibly large $\ell$ consistent with (\ref{popo}).
+Second, we optimize $|\hat\alpha|\propto\ell^3$ from (\ref{cato4}) over $\ell$ taking into account (\ref{popo2}).
+Naturally, we end up with a possibly large $\ell$ consistent with (\ref{popo2}).
 We find $\ell\simeq 10^{-5}-10^{-4}$ cm for Au; cf.~(\ref{au}).